-Working within the Wholesale Markets Directorate, you will work in the Market Monitoring Unit providing analysis and advice relating to the regulation of the Single Electricity Market.

-You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the electricity sector and the Single Electricity Market (SEM).
-This role is well suited to persons with excellent numerical analysis skills such as those with an economics, accountancy, engineering, finance or IT background.
-Any experience in working in energy markets will also be valuable but not essential.
+Working within the Retail and Consumer Protection directorate, you will provide written and numerical analysis including policy advice relating to the regulation of the energy retail sector (both electricity and gas).
+You will work across a variety of functions within a team-based environment and contribute to the delivery of Utility Regulator aims and objectives by analysing and advising on issues relating to the regulation of the energy sector in Northern Ireland.
+This role is well suited to persons with strong quantitative and qualitative analytical skills paired with excellent communication, team working and interpersonal skills.
+Any experience in a regulated sector and/or in utility regulation would also be valuable.